brsh/lib.ps/readme.md

 #### To Install:

-Download and extract the zip from: https://github.com/brsh/lib.ps/archive/master.zip
+Download and extract the zip from: https://github.com/brsh/lib.ps/archive/master.zip (or clone this thing - your call).

 Then, pick your preferred Profile file from: